Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters: Initial Use Cases

 \subsection{Secondary Physical Properties}

 Secondary physical properties are synthesized from our primary three physical properties, but they do provide important physical criteria as listed for Model 3 in \S\ref{sec:model3}.
 The first physical constraint is atmospheric gas fraction, $f_{\rm gas}$, which we define as $M_{\rm gas}(<R)/M_{\rm total}(<R)$ for a given $R$.
 We show two sets of symbols for $R=R_{200}$ and $R_{500}$ in Figure \ref{fig:fgas} for the three models.
-The \citet{Akino2022} gas fraction relation inside $R_{500}$ agrees with Models 2 and 3 given the errors.
+The \citet{Akino2022} gas fraction relation inside $R_{500}$ provides a calibration point for Models 2 and 3.

 We plot astrophysical entropy, $K\equiv T/n_\mathrm{e}^{2/3}$, normalized relative to $K_{500}\equiv T_{500}/n_\mathrm{e,500}^{2/3}$ in Figure \ref{fig:entropy}.
 Model 1 is invariant for all halo masses, and follows closely the \citet{Voit2005} baseline entropy profile for clusters without cooling or feedback.
 Model 2 maintains the same shape, but shows rising normalized entropy toward lower mass.
 Finally, Model 3 indicates increasing and flattening normalized entropy toward low mass.
 The tightest criterion listed in \S\ref{sec:model3} is the entropy profile being rising or flat at $L^\star$ halo masses, $\sim 10^{12}\;\msolar$.
 In fact, the $10^{11.5}\;\msolar$ halo shows a slightly inverted entropy profile, which may indicate that Model 3 is physically unrealistic and/or potentially dynamically unstable at this mass.